 1. Include branded visuals

 Visual elements help to make video content more dynamic and engaging.
 A testimonial video should never be just a dry as dust static shot of one person sitting in a chair looking directly at a camera.
 First of all, make a logo for your brand and consider using it on all videos.
-Thus, go far beyond just a background set: show informational images, logos, project charts and graphs that emphasize points.
+Thus, go far beyond just a background set: show informational images, logos, project charts and graphs that emphasize points that you can easily add in a professional or free video editor.

 2. Add bold proof